sharmamht19/Mini-SQL-Engine/docs/Overview.md

----
-marp: true
-theme: gaia
-class: invert
-backgroundColor: black
----

-# SimpleRA

-_A laughably-minimalist, integer-only, read-only Relational Database Management System that makes the author question why they ever bothered to write it up!_

-## _Data Systems, Monsoon 2020_

-19th August, 2020
-Wednesday

----

-### Important Features

-- Relational Algebra Operators
-- Integers Only
-- No update operations
-- No aggregate operations
-- No nested queries
-- No transaction management
-- Single thread programming only
-- No identifiers should have spaces in them

----

-### Commands
+# Commands

 There are 2 kinds of commands in this database.

 - Assignment statements
 - Non-assignment statements

-_Note: Not all operators have been implemented, some have been omitted for you to implement in later phases_
+_Note: Not all operators have been implemented, some have been omitted  to implement in later phases_

 ---